Aurorazhdarcho: Discovery of adult specimen

-In 1999, amateur paleontologist Peter Katschmekat uncovered a fossil of a pterosaur in the Blumenberg Quarry, 3 km northwest of Eichstätt, in layers of the Solnhofen limestone.
-The fossil was prepared by Gerd Stübener and acquired by the Swiss Naturhistorisches Museum Basel.
+In 1999, amateur paleontologist Peter Kaszmekat uncovered a fossil of a pterosaur in the Blumenberg Quarry, 3 km northwest of Eichstätt, in layers of the Solnhofen limestone.
+The fossil was prepared by Gerhard Stoebener and acquired by the Swiss Naturhistorisches Museum Basel.
 Based on the specimen, the type species Aurorazhdarcho primordius was named and described by Eberhard Frey, Christian A. Meyer and Helmut Tischlinger in 2011.
 The generic name is derived from Latin aurora, "dawn" and Kazakh Azhdarcho, the name of a mythical dragon.
 The specific name means "primordial" or "the very first" in Latin.

 The holotype of Aurorazhdarcho, NMB Sh 110, was found in the Upper Eichstätt Formation dating to the early Tithonian stage of the Late Jurassic, 150 million years ago.
 It consists of a nearly complete skeleton, three-dimensionally preserved on a single slab with the counterplate having been removed, lacking the skull and neck.
 However, the head and neck are present as impressions, movement of these elements on the bottom of the lagoon the carcass descended on leaving a natural mould covered by organic remains in the form of calcium phosphate flakes made visible by the UV-photography of Tischlinger.
 That the head and neck are now absent is explained by the animal being killed by a partially failed attack by a predator, almost ripping off these parts, after which the body quickly sank.
 Subsequent bloating would then have caused the head to drift away.
 The individual was probably subadult and, as indicated by the fusion of the ischiopubes in the pelvis, a male as it lacks a wide birth canal.